thorGabe123/MLOps/reports/README.md

 > *We used the following two services: Engine and Bucket.
 Engine is used for... and Bucket is used for...*
 >
 > Answer:
+We used the compute enginges for training our model remotely, and also the bucket to store data.
 --- question 17 fill here ---

 ### Question 18